 Myofascial Release and Other Manual Techniques in Dysphagia Management

-This interactive two-day workshop for rehabilitation teams will address evaluation and current treatment techniques appropriate for soft tissue and joint limitations that contribute to an abnormal swallow.
-The lecture reviews muscular and fascial anatomy tying kinesiology into a discussion that relates specific soft tissue mobilization techniques appropriate to improving all stages of the swallow; oropharyngeal, hypopharyngeal and pharyngesophageal.
-A thorough discussion will relate the impact of scar tissue formation and immobility on mechanical and neurological aspects of the functional swallow.
-Interpretation of common pathology and symptomatology on both bedside exam and MBS review are introduced.
+This interactive two-day workshop for rehabilitation teams focuses on evaluation and current treatment techniques for soft tissue and joint limitations that contribute to an abnormal swallow.
+The lecture reviews muscular and fascial anatomy, tying kinesiology into a discussion on specific soft tissue mobilization techniques appropriate for improving all stages of the swallow: oropharyngeal, hypopharyngeal, and pharyngoesophageal.
+A thorough discussion will cover the impact of scar tissue formation and immobility on both the mechanical and neurological aspects of the functional swallow.
+Interpretation of common pathology and symptomatology from both bedside exams and MBS reviews will also be introduced.

-Additional course objectives include postural impairment, functional anatomy and biomechanics of the temporomandibular joint with an informative and focused laboratory component providing OTs, PTs and SLPs with basic practical skills in palpation, seating and positioning and soft tissue assessment and mobilization as it pertains to dysphagia in clinical practice.
+Additional objectives include addressing postural impairment, functional anatomy, and biomechanics of the temporomandibular joint.
+The course features an informative and focused laboratory component that provides OTs, PTs, and SLPs with practical skills in palpation, seating and positioning, and soft tissue assessment and mobilization as they relate to dysphagia in clinical practice.

-The majority of this course will be in functional, hands-on application with frequent case study discussion to identify impairments and exemplify the use of manual therapy through myofascial release techniques.
-The emphasis of this practical seminar is placed on the relationship of soft tissue and joint articulations whereby applying theory to practical intervention with manual therapy adds a whole new dimension to patient care.
+The majority of this course emphasizes functional, hands-on application, with frequent case study discussions to identify impairments and demonstrate the use of manual therapy through myofascial release techniques.
+The practical focus of this seminar is on the relationship between soft tissue and joint articulations, applying theory to practical interventions with manual therapy to add a new dimension to patient care.

 Pediatric Therapists: This course presents the anatomy and kinesiology of a normal adult swallow and labs evaluate and treat dysfunction.
 The pediatric swallow is, as you know, different than the adult and this class is taught with the adult in mind.
 However, many pediatric therapists have taken the course and used the techniques with the little guys.